Kornweiss-Medical-LLC/KMLLC/docs/111320_appendicits.md

 In my case, I went home after this monitoring period.
 I was mildly sore, but completely lucid, and felt very well rested.

-### Post Operative Period
+### Recovery - My Experience

 Let me say at the outset, as an emergency physician, I tend to worry about worst case scenarios.
 And in my own case, I did worry frequently, especially during my second postoperative week, that something was wrong.
 My postoperative course has been uneventful thus far (I am now over three weeks out as I write this).
 My expectations that I would feel completely recovered within a few days were simply unrealistic.

 #### Week One

 On postoperative day one, my abdomen was significantly distended (bloated) to the point of feeling taut.
 I could not wear any of my usual clothing.
 Sitting up and down was difficult.
 I had to use my arms to push myself up from a seated position.
 Instinctively, I did not want to attempt any abdominal contraction.
 I had little appetite.
 But, I did eat small amounts of food (I'll give details below) and drank water with stool softener.
-I did have pain underneath my right trapezius muscle (my right shoulder), which is referred pain from distension and subdiaphragmatic air from surgery.
+I did have pain underneath my right trapezius muscle (my right shoulder), which is [referred pain](https://en.wikipedia.org/wiki/Kehr%27s_sign) from distension and subdiaphragmatic air from surgery.
 This subsided by the beginning of day two.

 Day two was similar to day one.
 I slept a lot, and watched a lot of television.
 I attempted to read and write, but I was both mentally and physically exhausted, and succumbed to exhaustion within minutes of opening my computer.
 Despite the exhaustion, I did wrest myself from the couch for 30-40 minutes to walk each day.